The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.

 3. I got a job with a magazine

-My 100 pieces in that first year of freelancing weren’t all feature articles.
-Some were shorts, some were book reviews, some were sidebars, some were round-ups, many were articles for newsletters and websites.
-I treated my first year of freelancing as a practice run—I took every opportunity I could and wrote for anyone who’d offer me paying work.
+My 100 pieces in that first year weren’t all feature articles.
+Some were quick news stories, some were book reviews, some were sidebars, some were round-ups, many were how-to articles for newsletters and websites.
+I treated my first year of freelancing as a practice run—I took every opportunity I could, and wrote for anyone who’d offer me paying work.

 5. I used my strengths

-Back when I was a new freelancer, I wasn’t a fan of writing about technology.
-I was pursuing a degree in Information Technology and I hated everything to do with it.
-Yet, consumer technology has always fascinated me and I knew that my degree could help open doors.
+Back when I was a new freelancer, I knew I didn’t want to build a career writing about technology.
+Still, I was pursuing a degree in Information Technology, and consumer technology has always fascinated me.
+I knew my degree could help open doors.
 So I mentioned it whenever I could.
 The magazine I worked for was a technology magazine.
 I wrote dozens of tech articles for magazines, websites, and newsletters.
 And much of the work I pitched showcased my technology affiliations.
 (I once wrote a piece on how cellphones are designed, which was one of the most fun assignments of my entire career.)

 6. I kept my eye on the prize